CHAPTER ONE

 Jakubczak and Zacharski met again on June 21 as Zacharski prepared to return to California.
 Zacharski signed a contract with the SB and promised to keep his activities secret.
 Jakubczak gave Zacharski a code name, “Pay.”
 He took out two identical calling cards and gave one to Zacharski.
 The other would be sent to a courier in the United States who’d contact Zacharski after Zacharski signaled he had intelligence to share.
 Jakubczak directed Zacharski to focus on obtaining American commercial technology.

 More than the Russians or other Eastern Europeans, the Poles specialized in industrial espionage.
 Poland’s economy relied on secrets pilfered from the West.
 Its pharmaceutical industry was built on stolen patents.
 Its electronics industry depended on technology purloined from the United States and Japan, as did its automotive and shipbuilding assembly lines.
-During a posting in West Germany, a colonel from Foreign Intelligence named Henryk Jasik stole the formula for what became one of the most popular brands of laundry detergent in the Eastern Bloc, IXI (pronounced ik-see).
+During a posting in West Germany, urban legend has it that a colonel from Foreign Intelligence named Henryk Jasik stole the formula for what became one of the most popular brands of laundry detergent in the Eastern Bloc, IXI (pronounced ik-see).

 The Polish service was respected in the West.
 A 1978 “Spy Guide” by Time magazine ranked Poland’s intelligence agency fifth in the world behind the United States, the Soviet Union, Israel, and Britain.
 Polish spies didn’t favor murder, or “wet work,” like the Bulgarians or the KGB.
 In fact, Polish Intelligence is believed to have carried out only one overseas assassination, in 1960, of an officer who’d defected to France.
 “Poles,” Time noted, “tend to move and mix better internationally.”